memran/marwa-support/README.md

 > composer test

 ### Security
-If you discover any security related issues, please email memran@example.com instead of using the issue tracker.
+If you discover any security related issues, please use the issue tracker.

 ### Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.